 For 19 years, Steve and Terry enjoyed camping in Elk River almost every weekend in the summer making many treasured friends who are like family.
 He will be dearly missed by all who knew him and will forever be in our hearts.

 Steve is survived by his wife, Terry Weber, at the family home in Moscow ID, brother, Larry Weber (Mary) Genesee ID, daughters, Zonia Cline, Lewiston ID, Misty Weber (Don) Fort Lupton CO, step-daughters, Lori Kelnhofer, Moscow ID, Michelle Bruck (Dave) Genesee ID and step-son, Kevin Spence, Troy ID.
 Steve also leaves 8 grandchildren: Steven and Daniel Cline, Lewiston, ID, Jordan Maffey (Justin) and Shane Spence, Boise ID, Kendell Kelnhofer, Hayden ID, Taylor Kelnhofer, Moscow ID, Kammi Spence, Manson WA, Makenna Bruck, Pullman, WA; 2 great grandchildren: Avery and Carter Maffey and several nieces, nephews, and cousins.

-A private inurnment will be held Saturday, June 24, 2023, with a Celebration of Life following at the Viola Community Club.
+A private inurnment will be held Saturday, June 24, 2023, at the Viola Cemetery, with a Celebration of Life following at the Viola Community Center from 1:00 till 4:00 P.M.
 In lieu of flowers, the family suggests donations be made to your favorite charity in memory of Steve Weber.
 Our appreciation to St. Joseph Family Hospice for their loving care.
-The time will be announced prior to the service.
 Kramer Funeral Home of Palouse, Washington is caring for the family.
 Online condolences may be left at www.kramercares.com.